 - Mystic River

 - A Million Dollar Baby

+The film focuses on things based on people’s experiences in Sierra Leone during the civil war.
 Djimon Hounsou did an incredible job playing Solomon Vandy.
-DiCaprio does a beautiful portrayal of the mindset of the African white guy, trapped between violence, racism, and greed, with traces of humanity thrown in for good measure.
+DiCaprio does an attractive image of the mindset of the African white guy, trapped between violence, racism, and greed, with traces of humanity thrown in for good measure.

 This film is outstanding in every way, such as the movement, scenery, diamond industry fraud, child soldiers’ use, and civil war in conflict zones.

 It opened views in many ways and revealed a closed gate, leading to rethinking several thought-provoking truths.
 It doesn’t complicate or deepen concepts but highlights several questions about people and brutes in wartime.

 This is a truly heartwarming story.
 Don’t second-guess; watch this.

 “Mother” is a different, thought-provoking movie by Darren Aronofsky.
 Some people may not find it stunning because it is difficult to watch.